MichaelMar21/XAI_on_SLR/Final_Report.md

 ### 3. Objective of This Work

-The main goal here is to explore and apply XAI methods to the citation screening models used in the CRUISE project.
 The project wants to see if techniques such as SHAP (SHapley Additive exPlanations) and LIME (Local Interpretable Model-agnostic Explanations) can improve users' trust and understanding.
 In other words, the focus is on explaining _why_ an article is deemed relevant or irrelevant, rather than just assigning a label.

 We will take a balanced subset of the PubMed data (focusing on the top three largest queries to make the problem more manageable) and train different models to classify articles as relevant or not.
 Then, we will apply SHAP and LIME to these models and evaluate how well these explanations help us interpret the decisions.